Take a look at these homes on the Marion market now - NewsBreak

 Take a look at these homes on the Marion market now

 (Marion, IL) New construction?
 An art-deco masterpiece?
 These listings in Marion will give you a sense of what you can find on the market today.
-Whether you’re looking for a modest two-bedroom or something more spacious, there are options here to suit a range of buyers.
+Whether you’re looking for a new home on acreage or a fixer-upper close to amenities, you can probably find a listing here to suit you.

-This 4 bedroom, 3 bathroom country home has an in-ground heated pool, pole barn, and a fenced backyard sitting on over 2 acres.
-The house boast an open floorplan, breakfast bar with granite countertops, and an oversized garage.
-The owner's suite is large with a walk in closet overlooking the backyard.
-Two additional bedrooms share a bathroom across the hall.
-The fourth bedroom is an en suite, perfect for guests or your in-laws.
-The in-ground chlorine pool is heated.
-The pool house is amazing with a large bathroom, enclosed pool pump to keep it quiet, and a shaded area for a refrigerator and picnic table.
-The pole bard has a wood burning stove.
-All this just a mile and a half north of route 13.
+Marion IL.
+In town.
+Rural setting.
+Very well maintained 3 Bed, 1 & 3/4 Baths.
+Brick ranch style home on a 80'x297' .51ac lot w/ chain link & vinyl fenced yard.
+Eat in Kitchen w/ movable counter island.
+30'x10' Family/Sun room.
+Whole house standby electric generator.
+4 camera surveillance system.
+Whole house water softener.
+1 car attached & 2 car detached garages.
+17'x11' porch sun room w/ concrete floor & electric is attached to a 23'x15' workshop w/ concrete floor, electric, heat & central air.
+It's attached to a 2 car garage w/ concrete floor, electric.
+Lots of storage, work space & benches.
+5'x6' Steel Storm Shelter is bolted to garage floor.
+UPDATES: Replacement windows year unknown.
+Vinyl siding Family/Sunroom 2014, Shop Porch 2018.
+1 car garage rubber roof 2015.
+House & 2 car garage roof apx 2012.
+Helitech crawlspace 2011.
+Vinyl fence 2010.
+Whole house generator 2009, serviced 2019.
+Dishwasher 2019.
+Disposal 2020.
+Termite inspection yearly.
+HVAC systems inspected every 6 months.

-For open house information, contact MELISSA PLANT, COLDWELL BANKER J. DAVID THOMPSON at 618-997-1868
+For open house information, contact KEITH COULTER, COLDWELL BANKER J. DAVID THOMPSON at 618-997-1868

-Don't miss the opportunity to see this huge 5 bed, 3 bath home!
-It does need some TLC, but with a little work this home could be your forever home or a fantastic investment opportunity!
-There are 3 bedrooms downstairs, the master bedroom has an en-suite full bath.
-The upstairs has 2 bedrooms and a half bath.
-The hookups for central air is all present, but it will need an outside unit.
+Are you looking for a home that offers privacy and seclusion?
+This 5 bed, 2 bath manufactured home has been built onto and has 2,112 square feet of living space!
+It sits on almost 2 acres, with a fully stocked pond.
+You can sit and relax in the family room and watch the wildlife enjoy your pond.
+Just off the family room there is a small bonus room that could be considered an office.
+Inside, the home has been completely renovated with new drywall and paint, flooring, trim, new toilets installed on Nov 6, 2021, appliances included, and the metal roof is only 3 years old.
+You'll love the split floor plan too!
+Enjoy the covered front porch or go out to your back deck that overlooks the pond.
+Grab your fishing poles and claim the keys to your new home!

 For open house information, contact JAMIE TUCKER, HOMEFINDERS REALTY at 618-439-2121